 When you think of hypnosis or hypnotherapy, what may come to mind are the stage hypnotists who take volunteers from the audience, hypnotize them, and give them suggestions to quack like a duck, act drunk, or laugh hysterically.
-Working with a psychotherapist who has been trained in clinical hypnosis to help people like you is an entirely different experience.
+Working with a coach who has been trained in clinical hypnosis to help people like you is an entirely different experience.

 Everyone has experienced hypnotic trance states that occur naturally.
 You are in a trance state when, while driving your car, you miss your exit because you are daydreaming.
 Similarly, you are in a trance state when you are so absorbed in a book, movie, or TV show that you fail to hear what others around you are saying.
 I can teach you how to voluntarily enter such trance states and to use them to improve your life.